 The Gutenberg COVID-19 Study not only investigates the direct effects of a potential SARS-CoV-2 infection and the COVID-19 disease, but also the comprehensive effects of the pandemic and of the measures to fight the pandemic on the health of the population.

-The study is funded by the European Regional Development Fund (ERDF), the Ministry of Science and Health of Rhineland-Palatinate, the ReALity Initiative of the Life Sciences of the Johannes Gutenberg University Mainz and the National Research Network of University Medicine.
+The study is funded by the European Regional Development Fund (ERDF/REACT-EU), the Ministry of Science and Health of Rhineland-Palatinate, the ReALity Initiative of the Life Sciences of the Johannes Gutenberg University Mainz and the National Research Network of University Medicine.

 Here you can see...